Kim agrees to dismantle main nuke site if US takes steps too

 On Tuesday, the first day of the summit, he greeted Moon and his wife at Pyongyang's airport and then rode into town with Moon in an open limousine through streets lined with crowds of North Koreans, who cheered and waved the flag of their country and a blue-and-white flag that symbolizes Korean unity.

-The summit talks began at the ruling Workers' Party headquarters where Kim and Moon were joined by two of their top deputies — spy chief Suh Hoon and presidential security director Chung Eui-yong for Moon, and for Kim, his sister, Kim Yo Jong, and senior Workers' Party official Kim Yong Chol, according to Moon's office.

-At the start of their meeting Tuesday, Kim thanked Moon for brokering the June summit with Trump.
+At the start of their meeting, Kim thanked Moon for brokering the June summit with Trump.

 "It's not too much to say that it's Moon's efforts that arranged a historic North Korea-U.S. summit.
 Because of that, the regional political situation has been stabilized and more progress on North Korea-U.S. ties is expected," Kim said, according to South Korean media pool reports and Moon's office.